monotiller/engineering89_vpc_setup/README.md

+# VPC Setup
+## Before we begin
+I was assigned the private IP address `10.212.0.0` for this task so anywhere you see that, replace it with your own private IP!

+## Steps

 1. Create a new VPC the private IP address as the IPv4 CIDR block
 2. Create an internet gateway
 3. Create a route table